chromice/order.less/README.md

 These mixins let you set the respective CSS property in baseline rows.

-**NB!** When combining multiple elements with line-height that indivisible evenly by baseline, you should explicitly set `.margin-bottom()`, even if it's zero.
-It would take into account the difference and add it to the margin.
+**NB!** When combining multiple elements with line heights that are not evenly divisible by your baseline, you should explicitly set `.margin-bottom()`, even if it's zero.
+This mixin would take into account the difference and add it to the element's margin, preserving baseline alignment for its next sibling.

 ##### Parameters